 What Is Proof-of-Work (PoW)?

-Without this core link to a real world, limited resource (the electricity and computer power) anyone could just copy and paste the work a billion, billion times and be rich with zero effort.
-PoW stops this and is a feature – not a problem – of Bitcoin.
+PoW is a feature – not a bug – of Bitcoin and is what secures the network, distributes new coins and processes transactions.
 If you want to know more, we have a full piece reviewed by the inventor of PoW: Bitcoin Proof Of Work: Everything You Should Know

 What Is Proof-of-Stake (PoS)?